CloudyKrypton/pomogarden/README.md

 Our webapp is also interactive!
 The garden grows with you as you study, and each plant has its own unique personality you can explore.

 ### Try pomogarden online!
-Visit https://yoshikuyuu.pythonanywhere.com/ to try out out project firsthand.
+Visit https://yoshikuyuu.pythonanywhere.com/ to try out our project firsthand.

 ### To run this project locally
 To run this project, you will need to do a couple of things: